Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/banner.md

         app:layout_constraintEnd_toEndOf="parent"
         app:layout_constraintStart_toStartOf="parent"/>
 ```
-Banner will be constrained to the bottom of the layout and centered horizontally.
+The banner will be constrained to the bottom of the layout and centered horizontally.
 Ad size and ad unit ID are necessary for the banner to be shown.

 ## Banner
 In the class or fragment, where the banner will be shown, add a method for banner ad.
-The context that is passed to this method is the class or fragment where the banner will be displayed. adUnit is a BannerAdUnit object; to initialize it, use CONFIG_ID, and the desired banner size, eg. 300x250.
+The context that is passed to this method is the class or fragment where the banner will be displayed. adUnit is a BannerAdUnit object; to initialize it, use `CONFIG_ID`, and the desired banner size, eg. 300x250.
 The setAutoRefreshInterval is a method for refreshing banners, where the minimum refresh time is 30 seconds.
 BannerParameters are used to customize bid requests.
 AdManagerAdView is created in accordance with [Google Ad Manager] documentation.
-Using addView(), the banner is attached to the banner slot in the layout file, and, using fetchDemand(), a bid request is made to the Prebid Server.
+Using `addView()`, the banner is attached to the banner slot in the layout file, and, using `fetchDemand()`, a bid request is made to the Prebid Server.
 ```kotlin
 fun createBannerAd(context: Context) {
         adUnit = BannerAdUnit(CONFIG_ID, WIDTH, HEIGHT)